Zhuxitong/ppsPCP/README.md

 # ppsPCP

-ppsPCP is a Pipeline to detect presence/absence variations (PAVs) and make fully annotated Pan-genome when one or multiple assembled plant genomes compared against one selected reference genome.
+ppsPCP is a Pipeline to scan presence/absence variations (PAVs) and make fully annotated Pan-genome when one or multiple assembled plant genomes compared against one selected reference genome.

 To find PAVs and construct a Pan-genome, ppcPCP perform the following steps:
 ```